97.3%

 “You’re lying,” Steven said.

-“Am I?
-Let me tell you about your last seventy-two hours.”
-Armond’s voice was casual.
+“Let me tell you about your last seventy-two hours.”
+Armond’s voice was casual, like he was recounting a favorite story.
 “Thursday morning, you applied to six jobs.
-Heard back from none of them.
-You checked your bank account four times.
-Balance: negative thirty-seven dollars.
-Overdraft fees.
-You scrolled through Instagram for forty-three minutes.
-Saw your old coworkers at a company holiday party.
-The company that let you go eight months ago.
-They replaced you with an AI tool that costs them eight hundred dollars a month.”
+Heard back from none.
+Checked your bank account four times—negative thirty-seven dollars, overdraft fees.
+Scrolled Instagram for forty-three minutes and saw your old coworkers at a company holiday party.
+The company that replaced you with an AI tool that costs them eight hundred dollars a month.”

-“Thursday night, you searched Google for ‘how to rob someone’ and ‘gun safety’ and ‘what happens if you get caught armed robbery.’
-Friday, you walked past three pawn shops.
+“Thursday night, you searched Google for ‘how to rob someone’ and ‘gun safety’ and ‘what happens if you get caught armed robbery.’”
+Armond was watching Steven’s face now, studying the reaction, savoring it.
+“Friday, you walked past three pawn shops.
 Looked in the windows.
 Didn’t go in.
 Friday night, you posted on Reddit asking about moving to another city.
 No one answered.
 Saturday morning—this morning—you left your apartment at four-thirty AM.
 No destination.
-Just walking.
-Your phone’s GPS tracked every step.”
+Just walking.”

 “You made every choice freely,” Armond said.
 “I didn’t put the gun in your pocket.
 Didn’t make you walk to that corner.
 Didn’t force you to point it at me.”
 He smiled.
 “I just predicted you would.”